This post may contain affiliate links. As an Amazon Associate, I earn from qualifying purchases.

 Like the Quantum sneakers, I loved the contour of the KURUCLOUD midsole.
 I also really liked being able to use the finger loops to quickly get them on and off.

-Just like the others, these sneakers were super comfortable.
+Just like the others, this pair of Kuru shoes were super comfortable.
 They fit like a glove and it made for a great run.

 To me, the biggest difference between the Quantum and the Atom styles were the toe boxes.
 While the Quantum show has a roomy toe box, the Atom is built with a more athletic fit and is slightly more snug.

 Of the two, I prefer the Quantum for the extra room.
-However, it’s a personal choice and if you like a more snug fit, you’ll probably prefer the Atom sneaker.
+However, it’s a personal choice and if you want a pair of sneakers with a more snug fit, you’ll probably prefer the Atom sneaker.

 Where To Buy Kuru Shoes

 You can buy Kuru shoes online, through the Kuru website.
-If you subscribe to their website, you’ll even be eligible to win free shoes each week.
+If you subscribe to their website, you’ll be eligible to win free shoes each week and you can sign up for their rewards program too.

-If you worry about getting the right size, Kuru offers free exchanges and free returns.
+If you worry about getting the right shoes, Kuru offers free exchanges and free returns and most shoes are delivered within five business days.
 You’ll also get free shipping on your order (who doesn’t love free shipping, right?).

 Are Kuru Shoes Worth The Money